Take US 93 from Las Vegas to Ely

-From sandstone canyons to alpine lakes and plenty of history along the way, the Great Basin Highway—which closely follows Nevada's U.S. 93—will take you through eight Nevada state parks and a few intriguing communities before you end up at Great Basin National Park, home of 13,064-foot Wheeler Peak and the Lehman Caves system.
+From sandstone canyons to alpine lakes and plenty of history along the way, the Great Basin Highway — which closely follows Nevada’s U.S. 93 — will take you through several Nevada state parks and a few intriguing communities before you end up at Great Basin National Park, home of 13,064-foot Wheeler Peak and the Lehman Caves system.
 Pack that gear because the Great Basin Highway road trip is ideal for hiking, mountain biking, rock climbing, swimming, fishing, endless photography, stargazing, and so much more.

 Don’t forget your Nevada State Park Passport for this #NVRoadtrip!
 Your Nevada State Park Passport can be picked up at any Nevada State Park.
 Travel Nevada PRO TIP: If you get your passport stamped in 15 of our state parks, you will earn one free annual pass to all of them!